Effective process

 Choose something that isn't ideal in your current workflow, such as a task that you think could be done faster or an area where mistakes often occur.

-To make the process mapping job easier, try using a Lucidchart template to draw a BPMN diagram, flowchart, value stream map, or any diagram that helps you understand the process you want to analyze.
+To make process mapping easier, try using a Lucidchart template to draw a BPMN diagram, flowchart, value stream map, or any diagram that helps you understand the process you want to analyze.
 These documents can be accessed from anywhere at any time for real-time collaboration no matter where the members of your team are located.

 Effective processes